 - NHS Jobs

 Hospital trusts generally advertise on their own websites as well as in the press.
 If you're currently studying engineering or a relevant degree, look for opportunities in the information resources of your careers service.

 If you work within the NHS, your training will be structured through the STP.
 This includes three years in workplace-based training where you'll spend time in general settings, as well as your specialist area.

-Alongside this you will also complete a specifically commissioned and accredited Masters degree.
+Alongside this you will also complete a specifically commissioned and accredited Masters degree in clinical engineering.

 If you wish to work in the private sector, you can follow the route to achieve chartered status.
 This can be done through various professional bodies such as: